nlsfung/MMINT_Examples/GSNSliceReviseTestSuite/README.txt

 (Note: Ill-formed GSN assurance cases may be used in these tests.)

 T201 Model: Cycle of goals and strategies.
-            G1 supported by S1, S1 by G2, G2 by S2, S2 by G1
+            G1 supported by S1, S1 by G2, G2 by S2, etc.
      Crit:  Goal G1
-     Slice: Goal G1 and Strategies S1 and S2
+     Slice: Goal G1 and Strategies S1 and S3

 T202 Model: Cycle of goals and strategies
-            G1 supported by S1, S1 by G2, G2 by S2, S2 by G1
+            G1 supported by S1, S1 by G2, G2 by S2, etc.
      Crit:  Strategy S1
      Slice: Strategy S1 and Goals G1 and G2